-The moves area allows you to capture any information relating to an individual movement: anything from berimbolos to a jab.
+The moves area allows you to capture any information relating to an individual movement: anything from a jab to a berimbolo.

-Now this is the part which I am really excited about: plans allow you to chain move sequences together to map out your preferred game plan.
+This is the part which I am really excited about: plans allow you to chain move sequences together to map out your game plans.

 Tag your moves appropriately, e.g., “submission”, “sweep”, “punch”, etc., and the plan visualizer will group move types using nice icons and colors.